 Cut the fish into pieces or sticks that are about 3-inch long (so the sticks would be 1 ½ inches thick and about 3 inches long).

-Combine 1 tsp black pepper, 1 tsp sweet paprika, and 1 tsp oregano and season the fish sticks on both sides.
+Combine 1 teaspoon black pepper, 1 teaspoon sweet paprika, and 1 teaspoon oregano and season the fish sticks on both sides.

 - Prepare a Dredging Station